laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     x = servo       // Current servo position -100..0..+100,
                     //   only useful if light program servo control is enabled

-Note: aux, aux2 and aux3 are only available in firmware versions greater than 20, and only when a multi-aux-channel preprocessor hardware is used.s
+Note: aux, aux2 and aux3 are only available in firmware versions greater than 20, and only when a 5-channel Pre-Processor hardware is used.

 ### Assignments